How It Works

 Brewers Association member breweries are eligible to submit one entry into the GABF Pro-Am competition.
 Entries must be based on a homebrew recipe from American Homebrewers Association (AHA) members that have won an award in an AHA/BJCP Sanctioned Competition*.
 Pro-Am competition judges come from the same professional panel of world-class judges that evaluate all the beers at the Great American Beer Festival (GABF) competition.
 However, the Pro-Am competition is separate from the GABF competition, and therefore the Pro-Am medals do not count towards GABF Brewery and Brewer of the Year awards.
 Review the Pro-Am Competition Rules for more information.

-Eighty-nine entries were judged in the 2014 Pro-Am competition and served at the Pro-Am booth during the Great American Beer Festival.
-A big thank you to the 2014 GABF Pro-Am sponsors: Briess Malt & Ingredients Co., The Country Malt Group, Yakima Chief-Hopunion and White Labs.
+Ninety-one entries were judged in the 2014 Pro-Am competition and served at the Pro-Am booth during the Great American Beer Festival.
+A big thank you to the 2015 GABF Pro-Am sponsors: Briess Malt & Ingredients Co., The Country Malt Group, Yakima Chief-Hopunion and White Labs.

 |Pro-Am Awards||Beer||Brewing Company||Professional Brewer||AHA Member Brewer|

 |Gold||Muscat Love||Great South Bay Brewery||Great South Bay Brewery Team||Brian Giebel|

 |Bronze||Citra IPA||FATE Brewing Co.||FATE Brewing Company Team||Ryan Lotter|

 Contact AHA Project Coordinator Janis Gross.